 Starting your hike to Narnia in East Hawaii

 There are no trail markers and the small parking area is located about a mile down from the Boiling pots parking lot.
-If you go further uphill from Boiling pots on the main road, Wainuenue, you’ll find some parking spots on the left side of the road (don’t pass the bridge passing through the Wailuku river or you’ve passed the parking area)
+If you go further uphill from Boiling pots on the main road, Wainuenue Avenue, you’ll find some parking spots on the left side of the road (don’t pass the bridge passing through the Wailuku river or you’ve passed the parking area).
+There is a fire road that heads uphill on a slight grade you will follow to the end of that block.

 From the parking area, head uphill on the fire road to the end and a the T is a small trail on the right side that goes uphill.
-Go take that small trail which will eventually merge into the fire road and you go left and you continue uphill.
+Go take that small trail which will eventually merge into another fire road and you go left and you continue uphill on the fire road.

 ** you can also take a 2nd route from the parking area and go down Wainuenue road through this neighborhood and when you see the first small paved road (on the left side) going uphill through this neighborhood which eventually becomes a fire road heading up through the area and to Narnia.